 In the event that a Member wants to name their Trust as beneficiary, the Association recommends that the Member obtain his/her own counsel regarding the propriety of designating the Trust as a beneficiary.
 In this connection, the Board of Trustees has the authority under Article VII, Section E of the Articles of Association to offset against any death benefits payable on behalf of any Member, the Association's reasonable attorney fees and litigation expenses which the Association incurs in the resolution of any dispute which arises because of an improper beneficiary designation, or which arises over the issue of who is a proper beneficiary of such death benefits.

 It is the practice of the Association to send the complete copy of the deceased Member's Trust and most recent Beneficiary Certificate naming the Trust to the Association's legal counsel for interpretation of the Trust's compliance to Article VI.
-Again, all legal fees are deducted from the Member's death benefit.
+Legal fees are deducted from the Member's death benefit to review the Trust.

-Please note, the Association Bylaws prohibit any death benefit payment to step-children, ex-spouses, and significant others.
+Please note, the Association Bylaws prohibit the death benefit payment to step-children, ex-spouses,